dllatas/chumpi/README.md

 - Wait for review!

 ### Roadmap
-- Set test coverage to 100%
 - Write README for each module
 - Support more config files
 - Add Babel??? :thinking:
-- Publish it to npm

 ### License
 [See License](/LICENSE)